Ellikqala District

 Ellikqala District (Ellikqalʼa tumani, Ellikqala rayonı) is a district of Karakalpakstan in Uzbekistan.
 The capital lies at the city Boʻston.
 Its area is 5420 km2 and it had 164,600 inhabitants in 2022.

-There is one city (Boʻston), one town (Saxtiyon) and 13 rural communities (Amirobod, Guldursun, Guliston, Navoiy, Oqchakoʻl, Sarabiy, Tozabogʻ, Sharq Yulduzi, Ellikqalʼa, Qizilqum, Qilchinoq, Qirqqiz, Doʻstlik).
+There is one city (Boʻston), one town (Saxtiyon) and 13 rural communities (Amirobod, Guldursun, Guliston, Navoiy, Oqchakoʻl, Sarabiy, Tozabogʻ, Sharq Yulduzi, Ellikqalʼa, Qizilqum, Qilchinoq, Qirqqiz Fortress, Doʻstlik).

+The district takes its name from the Elliq Qala (Karakalpak fifty fortresses), a series of ancient desert castles in the district.